 This has a variety of benefits.
 If there are any shading effects due to clouds or trees, the optimizer can negate any harmful effects that shading has on the system’s production.
 It can do this by boosting the voltage of the affected solar panel, keeping the whole string producing at its peak efficiency.

 There are also factors such as improper angle or orientation that the optimizers can negate to keep the system functioning at peak performance.
 We see this a lot when a home has multiple roof surfaces with different angles, pitches, and shading.
 The sun moves from east to west throughout the day, and this movement throughout the day affects where and how much sun different areas of the roof and solar system hit.

 The optimizer keeps the system operating within the parameters and ensures a clean power flow from all the solar panels throughout the whole day.
 Typically these systems will “wake up” sooner and “sleep” later.
 As soon as the sun comes up the system will try to balance any light it can harvest and it will start producing as soon as it detects enough sunlight.

 Another benefit of power optimizers is the ability to offer panel-level monitoring.
 The feature allows the owner of the system to view production and data from any panel in the system, it also allows the installer to perform accurate diagnostics of the system to ensure every panel is performing as it should.
-These solar optimizers are highly popular and work well for a variety of applications.

 The final kind of system is the Microinverter.
 In many ways this functions as an optimizer system, regulating the available system power and having a corresponding piece of hardware near the panel.
 However, instead of regulating the DC sunlight voltage in a string and then down to a central inverter, the microinverter converts the sunlight DC to AC right there at the solar panel.
 This frees up any space if there are restrictions at the home, and gets rid of the central inverter.